Previous Post: Day 6 – Tsarang To Yara Via Dhi

 Back outside it was down the staircase and past three crumbling chortens to the modern gompa 100 meters below.

 The info board – similar in style to the one by Ghar Gompa – provides some historical background to the cave complex and the monastery down below.
 The monks are members of the Kagyu sect of Tibetan Buddhism, specifically the Drukpa lineage.
 The Dalai Lama’s recent book (2104) Buddhism: One Teacher, Many Traditions only scratches the surface of the dazzling complexity of the Buddhist tradition.
-Reading a brief Wikipedia entry on the sect brought home for me how little I know about on-the-ground Buddhism as it is practiced by real believers.
+Reading a brief Wikipedia entry on the sect brought home for me yet again how little I know about on-the-ground Buddhism as it is practised by real believers.

 Day 7 of our trek had been a special one.
 It would mark the end of our cultural tour of the upper Kali Gandaki region.
-Starting the next morning we would be doing some serious uphill walking and gaining altitude at a much faster pace.
+Starting the next morning we would be doing some serious uphill walking and gaining altitude at a faster pace.
 Instead of our 3840 m campsite at Luri we were heading for one at 4755 – a 900-meter increase in one day.

 The route for the next four days was essentially the Hindu pilgrims’ trail to Damodar Kunda, a collection of three shallow “lakes” with reputed karma-absolving properties.